Everest Three Passes Trek

 The exhilarating Lukla flight elevates you above the rest by providing you with expansive views of the mountains.
 The first trek to Phakding will begin after you meet your porters when you arrive in Lukla and have a quick catch-up.

 As you travel through several Sherpa villages, including Chheplung, Thado Koshi, and Ghat, you will get your first taste of the friendly hospitality of the people of the Khumbu region.
 You'll follow the stunning Dudh Koshi River, which rises from Mount Everest.
-To get to the Phakding village, you will need to cross a lot of suspension bridges and forests.
+To get to Phakding village, you will need to cross a lot of suspension bridges and forests.
 Additionally, you will see numerous mani walls and prayer flags that highlight Buddhist culture.
 In the tranquil Phakding village by the river, you will stay at a comfortable tea house.

 Note: Flights from Kathmandu to Lukla will divert to Manthali Airport, Ramechap, during the peak trekking season (March, April & October or November), which is a 5-hour drive from Kathmandu.
 It takes around 18 minutes of thrilling flight.